 This two step solution process for a one-way coupled model allows significant savings in computational time and resources, by separating the equations and physics problems, and use the best and most efficient solver for each individual sub-problem.

 This model is available as an automated tutorial by selecting Model Examples and Tutorials… > Multiphysics > Multi-Simulation Heat Exchanger from the File menu.
-Or alternatively, follow the step-by-step tutorial instructions linked below.
+Or alternatively, follow the video tutorial or step-by-step instructions linked below.